 DIRECTOR OF NEIGHBORHOOD STRATEGY & DEVELOPMENT, GRAFFITO SP

-Prior to joining Graffito in 2014, Gustavo focused on urban economic development, community & political organizing, and launching social enterprises.
-He helped lead former-City Councilor Mike Ross’ campaign for Mayor of Boston in 2013.
-As part of the campaign’s senior staff, Gustavo advised on strategy, messaging, and policy.
-He previously held several positions at the Allston Brighton Community Development Corporation, managing sustainability retrofits in the CDC’s affordable housing portfolio and leading neighborhood-scale community organizing efforts.
-Prior to that Gustavo co-founded a start-up, launched an energy workforce training initiative, and worked for a public agency on clean energy issues.
+Prior to joining Graffito in 2014, Gustavo’s work was focused on urban economic development, community and political organizing, and launching social enterprises.
+He helped lead a campaign for Mayor of Boston in 2013 and previously held several positions at the Allston Brighton Community Development Corporation, focused on affordable housing, green building, and neighborhood-scale community organizing efforts.

-Gustavo serves on the Board of Directors of the Boston Main Streets Foundation where he recently organized the Foundation’s COVID-19 Emergency Small Business Grant effort.
-He is also a member of the City of Boston’s Complete Count Committee for the 2020 Census.
-Gustavo received an MBA from Boston University and a bachelor’s degree from The University of Wisconsin-Madison.
-He and his wife live in Jamaica Plain.
+Gustavo serves on the Board of Directors of the Boston Main Streets Foundation, and served as a member of the City of Boston’s Complete Count Committee for the 2020 Census.
+He received an MBA from Boston University and a bachelor’s degree from The University of Wisconsin-Madison.
+He and his family live in Jamaica Plain.